liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 ???+info "Architecture"
     A traditional architecture is shown below.
 This architecture consists of 4 layers.
     * The fabric layer provides tailored interfaces to allow sharing resources within a virtual organization.
-    * The connectivity layer consists of communication protocols for supporting grid transactions
+    * The connectivity layer consists of communication protocols for supportinggrid transactions
     ![](img/01-08.png)